tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #4 Management.md

     }
     ```

+5. We will once again publish our application using the Dotnet Core CLI.

+    ```powershell
+    dotnet publish -o .\publish
+    ```

-5. Run the cf push command to build, stage and run your application on PCF.
+6. Run the cf push command to build, stage and run your application on PCF.
 Ensure you are in the same directory as your manifest file and type `cf push`.

-6. Once the command has completed, navigate to the url to once again see the home page with products listed and then explore some of the Apps Manager integrations with Steeltoe.
+7. Once the command has completed, navigate to the url to once again see the home page with products listed and then explore some of the Apps Manager integrations with Steeltoe.